ldj01/e-s-t/README.md

 ## NOTE - The products produced by this software have not been validated and are considered prototype.

 ## Land Surface Temperature 0.1.0 Release Notes
-Release Date: August 2016
+Release Date: August 2016 TBD

-See git tag [2016_Aug]
+See git tag [2016_Aug] TBD

-This project contains application source scode for producing Land Surface Temperature products.
+This project contains application source code for producing Land Surface Temperature products.

 ## Product Descriptions
 See the [lst_readme_vX.X_for_evaluators.pdf](http://espa.cr.usgs.gov/downloads/provisional/land_surface_temperature) product guide (which is an unofficial and provisional version) for information about the Land Surface Temperature products.

 ## Release Notes
-* Version change
+* Version change - TBD
-* TODO TODO TODO TODO TODO TODO TODO TODO TODO
-* TODO TODO TODO TODO TODO TODO TODO TODO TODO
-* TODO TODO TODO TODO TODO TODO TODO TODO TODO
-* TODO TODO TODO TODO TODO TODO TODO TODO TODO
+* The software was significantly restructured to only process the needed points through MODTRAN
+* Some modules were converted from C to Python
+* Some modules were consolidated into fewer files
+* C module memory handling was improved using suggestions from Valgrind
+* Python module formatting was updated using suggestions from Pylint

 ## Installation

 ### Dependencies
-* ESPA raw binary libraries, tools, and it's dependencies.
+* ESPA raw binary libraries, tools, and its dependencies.
 [Found here](https://github.com/USGS-EROS/espa-product-formatter)
 * Python 2.7+ and Numpy/GDAL
 * [GDAL](http://www.gdal.org/) 1.11.1
-  - The command line tools are utilized for some of the processing steps.
+  - The GDAL command line tools are utilized for some of the processing steps.

 ### Environment Variables
 * Required for building this software (For an example see setup-build-environment.sh)